Can You Eat Raw Olives? Explained

-Yes, you can eat raw olives, but they probably won’t taste delicious.
-Raw olives taste extremely bitter, which is repulsive for most people.
+- Raw olives are extremely bitter, which is repulsive for most people.

 Can You Eat Raw Olives?
 Are They Toxic?

-Some olives have the enzyme catechol oxidase that changes their color from green to red-brown or black, which caused people to be suspicious.
-But, it’s important to say that the green olives are unripened olive fruit that is harvested early, and black olives are fully ripened and harvested when they turn dark.
+Some olives have the enzyme catechol oxidase that changes their color from green to red-brown or black, which causes people to be suspicious.
+But, it’s important to say that the green olives are unripened olive fruit that is harvested early and black olives are fully ripened and harvested when they turn dark.

 In comparison with processed olives, raw olives have a completely different texture.
 They are more mealy and mushy than processed ones.